-For example, below is the video “Should I Stay or Should I Go: Get Some ESP Therapy to Help You Know if It’s Time to Say Goodbye,” a webinar we did in September on improving your relationship with your email service provider.
+For example, below is the video “Should I Stay or Should I Go: Get Some ESP Therapy to Help You Know if It’s Time to Say Goodbye,” a webinar we did on improving your relationship with your email service provider.

 Seeing out a new email provider is not your only solution.
 You can try to make things better with your current one.
 You can go to a consultant for guidance, to see if the relationship can be improved.
 You can download the ESP therapy ebook for help.
 Or you can turn to your email marketing peers for advice.

 Yes, your relationship with your ESP might be a troubled one, and one you’d rather just walk away from.
 But don’t quit yet.
 Save yourself some time, hassle and money by first exploring the idea that—despite signs to the contrary—your situation can improve.